-The aim of this module is to enable the student to develop specific research skills and techniques so that they can interrogate issues and situations and resolve problems related to their area of interest.
-The module gives students an opportunity to apply their skills and knowledge to the resolution of an industry-based problem during a prolonged period of independent study.
+The aim of this module is to enable the student to develop specific research skills and techniques so that they could investigate issues and situations related to their area of interest.
+The module gives students an opportunity to apply their skills and knowledge to address an industry-based problem.
 It is anticipated that the module's outcomes will directly enhance career and educational progression by equipping students with relevant analytical skills and techniques to investigate organisational and industry issues.